kevindoubleu/COMPFEST-Hospital/docs/log.md

   - admin can delete images (per appointment)
 - appointment image in patient's "my appointment" section

-july 12
+july 13
-- comments for each appointment (?)
+- appointments can have comments

 planned features
-- create new role under admin: moderator, for each appointment
-- appointment pics are showed in patient's appointment listing
+- patients can upload a profile picture
+  - has a default generic picture
+  - shows up in comments
 - admins can assign patients to appointments
 - admins can cancel patient's appointment from `/administration/patients`
+- ~~create new role under admin: moderator, for each appointment~~ violates requirement 1: "There are two types of account roles: Administrator and Patient."